MarwenDev2/TurathAI-Backend/README.md

 2. Create a new branch: `git checkout -b feature-branch`
 3. Make your changes and commit: `git commit -m "Added new feature"`
 4. Push to your fork and submit a pull request.

----

-## 📞 Contact
-For questions or collaborations, reach out via GitHub issues or email us at **support@turathai.com**.